-The Law & Economics Center is comprised of five distinct divisions and one new initiative:
+The Law & Economics Center is comprised of six distinct divisions and one new initiative:

 Mason Judicial Education Program is the nation’s preeminent provider of high-quality, balanced judicial education seminars and conferences that focus on economics, finance, accounting, statistics and scientific method.
 The LEC has been offering programs for judges since 1976.